TheArkive/CallTipsForAll/README.md

 # CallTipsForAll
 External call tip solution for multiple text editors.
 Currently Scintilla and edit controls are supported.
 However, in Notepad, double-click select behaves differently.
-So you may need to make more use of the keyboard to invoke call tips, rather than double-click to invoke them.
+So you may need to make more use of the keyboard to invoke call tips, rather than double-click to invoke them...

 Check [Language_CallTip_Design_Help.txt](./Language_CallTip_Design_Help.txt) for help on how to design call tips for another language.